A dichotomy for measures of maximal entropy near time-one maps of transitive Anosov flows: Perturbing time-one maps to get flow-type with minimal strong foliations

 If $\tau$ is not continuous, then there are two sequences of points $x_n,y_n\in M$ that converge to the same limit $z$ and such that $s:=\lim_{n\to\infty} \tau(x_n)$ and $t:=\lim_{n\to\infty}\tau(y_n)$ exist and are distinct.
 This implies that $F^s(z)=F^t(z)$ with $|t-s|<2\eps$, i.e., $\cF'$ contains a loop of length less than $2\eps$.
 The contradiction proves the continuity of $\tau$. \end{proof}

-{ \begin{remark} Note that flow type property together with plaque expansivity is a $C^1$-open property.
-We do not know if this is true for the flow type property itself. \end{remark} }

-It remains to check the minimality of both strong foliations.
-Let $\mathcal T$ be the set of time $T$ maps of topologically transitive Anosov flows on some compact manifold.
+{The robust minimality of the strong foliations follows from works of Bonatti, Di\'az and Ur\`es \cite{BD96,BDU}.} Let $\mathcal T$ be the set of time $T$ maps of topologically transitive Anosov flows on some compact manifold.
 We need to find an open set $\mathcal U$ of diffeomorphisms whose strong stable and strong unstable foliations are both minimal and such that $\mathcal T\subset\overline{\mathcal U}$. {We proceed in two steps.}

 \step[2]{\medbreak {\bf Step #1.} \emph{ #2}\medbreak}

 \step{1} {Any diffeomorphism in $\mathcal T$ can be $C^1-$approximated by robustly transitive diffeomorphisms.}

 {This follows from the work of Bonatti and Diaz in \cite{BD96}.}